Model.PageBodyTags

 Public engagement and science communication studentship

-Part of the Biochemical Society's Summer Vacation Studentship scheme, our public engagement and science communication studentship will give students experience of working in the public engagement and science communication field through a dedicated project within the Society.
+Part of the Biochemical Society's Summer Vacation Studentship scheme, this studentship will give students experience of working in the public engagement and science communication field.

 Application deadline